yisangwu/yisangwu.github.io/_posts/2015-03-12-windows-wampServer-sublime-xdebug.md

  # Named entity
     else:
         try:
-            # Following are not needed to be converted for XML
+            # Following are not needed to 《be converted for XML
             if text[1:-1] == 'amp' or text[1:-1] == 'gt' or text[1:-1] == 'lt':
                 pass
             elif text[1:-1] == 'quot':  # 新增